Persistent earthquakes put Puerto Rico on edge

 Aftershocks soon followed, and more are expected.

-“At the moment there's a lot of uncertainty, there's a lot of tension and anxiety,” said photographer Gabriella N. Báez, who has lived on the island her whole life and has been documenting the aftermath of Tuesday’s quake.
+“At the moment there's a lot of uncertainty.
+There's a lot of tension and anxiety,” said photographer Gabriella N. Báez, who has lived on the island her whole life and has been documenting the aftermath of Tuesday’s quake.

 Many Puerto Ricans don’t feel safe inside their homes right now.